greg-raven/Department-21/_posts/2009-07-04-guys-rules.md

 1\.
 If it itches, it will be scratched.
 We do that.

 1\.
-If we ask what is wrong and you say “nothing,” we will act like nothing’s wrong.
+If we ask what is wrong and you say "nothing," we will act like nothing's wrong.
 We know you are lying, but it is just not worth the hassle, besides we know you will bring it up again later.

 1\.
-If you ask a question you don’t want an answer to, expect an answer you don’t want to hear.
+If you ask a question you don't want an answer to, expect an answer you don't want to hear.

 1\.
 When we have to go somewhere, absolutely anything you wear is fine … really.

 1\.
-Don’t ask us what we’re thinking about unless you are prepared to discuss such topics as baseball, the shotgun formation, or golf.
+Don't ask us what we're thinking about unless you are prepared to discuss such topics as baseball, the shotgun formation, or golf.

 1\.
 You have enough clothes.